 With Bayesian statistics, plausibility determines the starting point for determining a claims probability.
 Thus, we have the SBM call for using Bayes especially when dealing with highly implausible claims.

-History was sluggish and frankly unkind to Baye's Theorem.
-Sharon Mcgrayne's book, The Theory That Would Not Die, describes a remarkable evolution of such a simple idea.
+The Theory That Would Not Die, describes a remarkable evolution of such a simple idea.

 Thomas Bayes (1701 - 1761) was a British mathematician and a minister.
 He is credited for describing a process for adjusting and updating the likelihood of an event based on data -- as the data is generated.
 Remember, in frequentist statistics, probabilities are determined only after all of the data is collected.
 He did not publish this as a mathematical theorem, but rather described the basic idea in a posthumous publication, "An Essay towards solving a Problem in the Doctrine of Chances".